welcor/dev/README.md

 ### Business analyst/Team leader?
 1. Analyse what kind of information different stakeholders need on a ongoing project
 2. Do they need the same information at all times?
-Whats relevant at a given time in the project?
+What's relevant at a given time in the project?
 3. What can we do to make perspective a suitable application for information sharing in a development project?
 4. Perspective strategy

 ### Developer?

-#### New projects
+#### On new apps/modules/integration points
 1. Suggest a new project in the issue list on GitHub
 2. Get the perspective members to create a repository
-3. Do the same as on existing projects
+3. Follow the guidelines below for "existing code"

-#### Existing projects
+#### Existing code
 1. Fork the desired repositores you want to improve
 2. Do your magic
 3. Open a pull request when:
 	* The work is stable